-Buying an investment property in Ohio and Southern California is a great choice.
+Buying an investment property in Ohio and California is a great choice.
 However, not all properties are the same.
-Here’s what you don’t want your investment property to have when buying a house in Ohio and Southern California.
+Here’s what you don’t want your investment property to have when buying a house in Ohio and California.

-People often consider all of the things they want in their Ohio and Southern California investment property.
+People often consider all of the things they want in their Ohio and California investment property.
 Whether it be the location, size, yard, or neighborhood.
 That said, many times people don’t think about what they don’t want to see.
 Knowing what you don’t want is just as important as knowing what you do want.
-Keep reading to learn about just a few of the things you don’t want your Ohio and Southern California rental property to have!
+Keep reading to learn about just a few of the things you don’t want your Ohio and California rental property to have!

 A Long List Of Repairs